react-native-example/react-native-firebase-social-app/README.md

 # React Native Firebase Social App

-This repository is based on my YouTube tutorial series where I'm creating a react native social app with Firebase.

 # Running on the local system
 ```
 - clone the project using `git clone git@github.com:react-native-example/react-native-firebase-social-app.git`